Skip to main content

 connectorClass: io.aiven.kafka.connect.http.HttpSinkConnector

 Check the connector documentation for available configuration options.
-Kanal passes configuration directly to the connector.
+Streemlined passes configuration directly to the connector.
+See Connector Plugins for details on installing connectors.

 Next Steps